MatthewDSummers/Starry-Ocean-API/README.md

         * c.
 Features
 * 2. Requirements
 * 3. Installation
         * a.
-Clone the repository:
+Clone the repository
         * b.
 Your project settings.py
         * c.
 Your project urls.py
 * 4. Data Type